NCATS-Tangerine/TangeReasoner/README.md

 * Modularize some of the common boilerplate of building a reasoner
 * Produce a repo folks can fork to get started with less startup cost

-A recent Tangerine mini-hackathon identified [capabilities](https://github.com/ncats/translator-workflows/tree/296d7e412cf7fb3875ffc3bc30b02bb0761f56cb/Workflow2/Modules) we want to expose via multiple automation environemnts (Jupyter, CWL, TranQL).
-We discussed the idea that it would help to expose these capabilities first via the KGS API and have the automation layer call KGS.
+A recent Tangerine mini-hackathon identified [capabilities](https://github.com/ncats/translator-workflows/tree/296d7e412cf7fb3875ffc3bc30b02bb0761f56cb/Workflow2/Modules) we want to expose via multiple automation environments (Jupyter, CWL, TranQL).
+We discussed exposing them first via the KGS API and having the automation layer call KGS.
 The TangeReasoner is the first step towards that goal state.

 ## Configure
 Requires Python 3.7+